-I’ve also seen this Jelly Squares recipe referred to as Marshmallow Fingers, which makes sense as the topping is pretty much just a simplified marshmallow recipe.
-Shortbread base, marshmallowy topping and coconut.
-Really simple and very tasty.
+I’ve also seen this Jelly Squares recipe referred to as Marshmallow Fingers, which makes sense, as the topping is pretty much just a simplified marshmallow recipe.
+Shortbread base, marshmallowy topping and desiccated coconut.
+Really simple, squishy, sticky and delicious.

 Now, let’s talk about jelly/jello for a moment.
 Every recipe I have for this traybake just says ‘1 packet jelly’.
 Precise, yes?
-I initially tried this recipe with a 6oz packet of jello and it made so much topping that we had a ridiculously thick layer on the traybake (and still plenty left over for Little Miss Traybakes to ‘clean up’).
-Then a 3oz packet of jello made the perfect proportion of marshmallowy goodness.
-I am not sure if jelly packet sizes are standardized across the globe, but if they are not and your jelly packet is bigger or smaller than mine, please adjust the amount of water you use accordingly!
+I initially tried this recipe with a 6oz packet of jello (bought here in the US) and it made so much topping that we had a ridiculously thick layer on the traybake.
+And still plenty left over for Little Miss Traybakes to ‘clean up’.
+Then a 3oz/85g packet of jello made the perfect proportion of marshmallowy goodness.
+I am not sure if jelly packet sizes are standardized across the globe, but if they are not and your jelly packet is bigger or smaller than mine, please bear this in mind when baking.

-I haven’t specified a jelly flavor, so use whatever you prefer (or whatever is in your cupboard).
-I used raspberry, mainly because everything I’ve baked recently has been brown or beige and I needed some color on this blog!
-Turns out, they reminded Mr Traybakes of a Mikado biscuit, so everyone’s a winner!
+You can use whatever flavor jelly you prefer (or whatever is in your cupboard).
+I used raspberry, mainly because everything I’ve baked recently has been brown or beige and I needed some color on this blog.
+Turns out, when made with raspberry jelly, these Jelly Squares remind Mr Traybakes of a Mikado biscuit, so everyone’s a winner.
 Although I think I might have to make this with lime jelly soon, for a summery tropical treat.

-- Cream butter and sugar until light and fluffy.
-Add sieved flour, mix, then spread into a lined tin (8″ square).
+- Cream the softened butter and sugar together until light and fluffy.
+Add sieved flour, mix, then spread into a lined tin (8″/20cm square).
 Bake for 25-30 minutes and leave to cool.

 - Dissolve the jelly in the boiling water and allow to cool for 20-30 minutes.

-- Beat in the icing sugar until thick and much lighter in color.
-This takes a good 10 minutes, at least, so use a stand mixer or hand mixer.
+- Using an electric mixer, beat in the icing sugar until thick and much lighter in color.
+This takes a good 5-10 minutes.

-- Spread jelly mixture over the base and top with coconut.
+- Spread the jelly mixture over the base and top with desiccated coconut.

-- Put in fridge to set overnight, then slice and enjoy!
+- Put in the fridge to set overnight, then slice and enjoy.